devagx/hacker-rank/README.md

 # HackerRank

-This respository contains my Kata Solutions from HackerRank.
+This respository contains my Kata Solutions for HackerRank.
-"# hacker-rank"